lycuid/cluless/README.md

 ```sh
 exec cluless
 ```
-All logs for statusbar are dumped to `stdout`, which can be redirected in any way suitable.
+Status logs for statusbar are dumped to `stdout`, which can be redirected in any way suitable.
 ```sh
 exec cluless | statusbar
 ```